-Last Updated on September 9, 2022
+Last Updated on September 27, 2023

-Fundamental Questions About Autoclaves
+Key Questions About Autoclaves

 These are great questions as you look to start up a lab.
 In this article, we’ll give you the answers.
 We’ll explain why 121°C is a “magic” temperature for your autoclaving needs, and a lot more.

-The Magic Sterilization Temperature in Labs
+The Significance of the “Magic” Sterilization Temperature in Labs

-please fill out a contact form and one of our sales representatives will get back to you shortly.
+For more information on autoclaves that are suitable for your laboratory’s needs, please fill out a contact form, and one of our sales representatives will get back to you shortly.